Here are some quick answers to the most common questions asked about Executive Education programs.

 Yes.
 Evidence (degree-posted transcript or degree certificate) of a four-year baccalaureate degree from a regionally accredited institution or U.S. equivalent is required for admission.
 A few outstanding applicants without undergraduate degrees may be considered each year on an individual basis at the discretion of the dean.

-Applicants that have not earned an undergraduate degree may apply at any time but decisions regarding admission for these applicants are typically made following the deadlines for Round 1 (January 15) and Round 3 (May 15).
+Applicants that have not earned an undergraduate degree may apply at any time but decisions regarding admission for these applicants are typically made following the second application deadline March 1 and third application deadline May 15.
 Potential applicants without an undergraduate degree are encouraged to consult with the Executive Education Outreach Manager prior to applying.

 No. The curriculum is set and with our cohort model, students move through the program in lockstep.